 Cold brew coffee is a summertime staple.
-In fact, it’s such a staple that you can buy it in stores these days.
+In fact, it's such a staple that you can purchase it in stores these days.

-Cold brew coffee is simply coffee that has been brewed using cold water for a long period of time.
-The process of brewing coffee this way results in a surprisingly smooth, tasty cup of coffee.
+Cold brew coffee is simply coffee that has been brewed using cold water over an extended period of time.
+The process of brewing coffee in this way results in a surprisingly smooth and flavorful cup of coffee.

 Read on to learn more about cold brew concentrate and how it differs from regular cold brew coffee.